A parameterization of anisotropic Gaussian fields with penalized complexity priors: An application to rainfall data

 \subsection{Model performance}

-To assess the performance of the models, we calculate a variety of scores for each model.
+To assess the performance of the models, we calculate various scores for each model.
 We recall that, given a (predictive) distribution $P$ and an (observed) point ${y}$, a score is a function $S({P},{y})$ that measures how closely the prediction ${P}$ matches the observation ${y}$.
 If ${y}$ follows the distribution ${Q}$, then the expected score is

 The score should be minimized when the true distribution ${Q}$ matches the predictive distribution ${P}$.
 In this case, the score is said to be \emph{proper}.
 It is \emph{strictly proper} if it is minimized if and only if ${P}={Q}$.
-We will consider the following scores \begin{itemize} \item Given a distribution $\d F$ and an observation $x \in \R$ the \emph{squared error} (SE) is defined as

-The expression above defines a proper scoring rule (its value is minimized when $x$ follows the predictive distribution).
-However, it is not strictly proper (the minimum in $F$ is not unique). \item Given a CDF $F$ and an observation $x \in \R$, the \emph{continuous ranked probability score} (CRPS) is defined as \cite{gneiting2007strictly}

-The CRPS is a strictly proper scoring rule on distributions with finite expectations. \item Given a random variable $\bm{X}$ with mean $\bm{\mu }$ and precision $\bm{Q}$, the \emph{Dawid-Sebastiani score} (DSS) is defined as \cite{dawid1999coherent}
+We consider the \emph{squared error} ($\mathrm{SE}$), \emph{continuous ranked probability score} ($\rmm{CRPS}$, and \emph{Dawid-Sebastiani score} ($\rmm{DSS}$).
+These are defined in Appendix \Cref{app:Score definitions}.